bencw12/in-monitor-rando-benchmarking/README.md

 - `perf` depends on `libpython2.7`
 - Firecracker recommends Linux 4.14, or 5.10
 - Firecracker requires Intel/AMD x86_64 CPUs that offer hardware virtualization support
-- Scripts to generate graphs need Python 3.
+- Scripts to generate graphs need Python 3 and `python3-matplotlib`.

 # Running Benchmarks
 `run_compression_bakeoff.sh <num-runs>` runs the experiment for [Figure 3](./graphs/compression-bakeoff.pdf) comparing overall boot time of bzImages using various compression schemes supported by Linux.
 The cache is warmed up before recording data for each kernel.
 Our results show that `lz4` is the fastest compression scheme.